On the homotopy theory for Lie $\infty$-groupoids, with an application to integrating $L_\infty$-algebras: Introduction

 The fibrations in our iCFO structure for Lie $n$-groupoids are the ``Kan fibrations'' (Def.\ \ref{def:Kan_arrow}) introduced by Henriques.
 The acyclic fibrations are, by definition, those Kan fibrations which are also stalkwise weak equivalences.
 However, we show in Prop.\ \ref{prop:hypercover} and Prop.\ \ref{cor:1} that any morphism which is both a Kan fibration and a stalkwise weak equivalence is a hypercover (Def.\ \ref{def:equivalence}).
 This is because the category of Banach manifolds can be given the structure of what we call a ``locally stalkwise pretopology'' (Def.\ \ref{def:LSW_covers}).
 This is a diffeo-geometric result, and relies on the fact that the inverse function theorem holds for Banach manifolds.
 And so the acyclic fibrations in our iCFO structure are precisely the hypercovers, just like in the work of Behrend and Getzler.
 Hence, using their results, we demonstrate in Sec.\ \ref{sec:more-on-w-eq} that the weak equivalences between Lie $n$-groupoids can be characterized completely by combinatorial data that only involves maps between Banach manifolds.
 No reference to simplicial sheaf theory is actually needed.

-The main advantage of defining the weak equivalences to be stalkwise weak equivalences is that it allows us to connect to the homotopy theory of Lie $n$-algebras, via Henriques' integration functor, in a straightforward way.
-Indeed, we show in Theorem \ref{thm:int_weq} that the integration of a weak equivalence ($L_\infty$-isomorphism) between Lie $n$-algebras is a stalkwise weak equivalence between the corresponding Lie $n$-groups.
-In particular, this implies that homotopy equivalent integrable finite-type Lie $n$-algebras integrate to weakly equivalent, and therefore Morita equivalent, Lie $n$-groups (Cor. \ref{cor:morita}).
+One advantage of defining the weak equivalences to be stalkwise weak equivalences is that it allows us to connect to the homotopy theory of Lie $n$-algebras, via Henriques' integration functor, in a straightforward way.
+We can give a rather concise proof that the integration of a $L_\infty$ quasi-isomorphism is a stalkwise weak equivalence (Thm.\ \ref{thm:int_weq}).

+This is, in fact, only a part of a much stronger result.
+The first author has shown in a companion paper \cite{Rogers:2018} that the category of finite type Lie $n$-algebras admits a CFO structure that, roughly speaking, lifts the projective model structure on non-negatively graded chain complexes.
+In particular, the weak equivalences are precisely the $L_\infty$ quasi-isomorphisms, and the fibrations are those $L_\infty$-morphisms whose linear term is surjective in all positive degrees.
+We summarize this result in Thm.\ \ref{thm:lnaft_cfo} of the present paper.
+Furthermore, in Remark \ref{rmk:lna_fibs}, we use some preliminary results concerning the \textit{differentiation} of Lie $\infty$-groups to explain why this notion of fibration between Lie $n$-algebras is the ``correct'' one for our applications.

+It turns out that not every fibration of Lie $n$-algebras integrates to a Kan fibration (Remark \ref{rmk:fib_not_int}).
+So the integration functor is not an exact functor, in the usual sense of homotopical algebra.
+However, in Def.\ \ref{def:exactfunctor}, we introduce the notion of a functor being exact with respect to a class of distinguished fibrations.
+This is a mild and controllable generalization, and it provides us with a useful way to compare iCFOs.

+Indeed, Thm.\ \ref{thm:int_exact} demonstrates that integration is compatible with a substantial amount of the iCFO structure.
+More precisely, we show that Henriques' integration functor is exact with respect to the class of so-called ``quasi-split fibrations''.
+This class of fibrations includes all acyclic fibrations, as well as the fibrations which naturally arise in the construction of the string Lie 2-algebra.
 We interpret this result as step one of a larger project in progress whose goal is to prove an analog of ``Lie's Second Theorem'' for Lie $n$-groups and Lie $n$-algebras.